 - for the treatment of patients with unresectable or metastatic melanoma.
-(1.1) - for the adjuvant treatment of patients with melanoma with involvement of lymph node(s) following complete resection.
+(1.1) - for the adjuvant treatment of adult and pediatric (12 years and older) patients with Stage IIB, IIC, or III melanoma following complete resection.
 (1.1)

 Non-Small Cell Lung Cancer (NSCLC)